Lyd-W/beckminster-crest/README.md

 ### Parent Information Section

-The Parent Information vsection conatins a breif paragraph including a link to the contact section for user convenience with the layout remaining consistent on different screen sizes.
-The Parent Information section displays term dates in a table and the schools unifrom list in a Bootstrap accodion feature, this helps to organise the website and reduces visual noise for the user.
+The Parent Information section contains a brief paragraph including a link to the contact section for user convenience with the layout remaining consistent on different screen sizes.
+The Parent Information section displays term dates in a table and the schools uniform list in a Bootstrap accordion feature, this helps to organise the website and reduces visual noise for the user.

 ![Parent information section](docs/existing-feature-parent-information.png "Parent Information Section")